 2. Can you be a home inspector and appraiser?

 Yes, home inspectors & home appraisers can be the same.
 There is no law stating otherwise.
 However, having the same person do the inspection and the home appraisal can cause a conflict of interest.
 An inspection is done to find flaws and negotiate the sales price to cover the cost of repairs.
-An appraisal on the other hand is done for mortgage lenders and an appraiser aims to find the market value of the property.
+On the other hand, an appraisal is done for mortgage lenders in IN.
+An appraiser aims to find the property's market value and determine whether it's overpriced or underpriced.

 4. Can you sue a home inspector for false information?